 Asia is rife with scams because western people have no common sense and honestly, you probably deserve it.
-Here are some tips on how to avoid wasting time, money, and energy on scamerz.
+Here are some tips on how to avoid wasting time, money, and energy on scamers.

 1. Read the Wiki Voyage entry on common scams

-Seriously, just read it and you will have the knowledge to avoid 90 percent of potential scams.
-There are more scams than you can imagine: Taxi scams, gem scams, visa scams, fake holiday scams, travel agent scams, etc. Familiarize yourself with the moves so you don’t get screwed by a fast talking Thai man with good English skills because you’re from Canada and everyone is nice in Canada.
-Everyone in Asia views you as a walking bag of cash and will pursue accordingly.
+Just read it and you will have the knowledge to avoid 90 percent of potential scams.
+There are more scams than you can imagine: Taxi scams, gem scams, visa scams, fake holiday scams, travel agent scams, etc. Familiarize yourself with the moves so you don’t get screwed by a fast talking Thai man with good English skills because you’re a friendly Canadian.